mgm1313/OperationAIR/content/pages/en/the-design.md

 ## Open-source availability

-At the moment the AIRone is to be approved by Dutch health authorities.
-If we receive approval, we will publicly share our design and required documents on this webpage.
+The design and documentation of the AIRone is available on this [website](https://osf.io/mn7xq/).

 <!--EndFragment-->